 The Old Stables

-Spread over two floors, with ground floor facilities, ideal for those with limited mobility.
+Spread over two floors, with ground floor facilities ideal for those with limited mobility.
 This property is well-equipped and practical with 11 bedrooms and includes a disabled access bathroom.
-A large kitchen and dining space and a cosy sitting room with functional wood burner looks out on to the Courtyard Garden.
+A large kitchen and dining space and a cosy sitting room with functional wood burner which looks out onto the Courtyard Garden.

 A modern renovated barn which retains much of its original character.
 Open plan living space and kitchenette on the ground floor complete with wood burner, with spiral staircases leading to two mezzanine bedrooms.
 Both shower rooms are located on the ground floor.

-Bore Place is situated on a Organic Dairy farm and is home to The Commonwork Trust, a charity that aims to explore how to live and work sustainably, through education and programmes to support young people.
-We utilize green energy for heating and water, including wood chip harvested from the estate woodlands.
+Bore Place is situated on an organic dairy farm and is home to The Commonwork Trust, a charity that aims to explore how to live and work sustainably, through education and programmes to support young people.
+We utilise green energy for heating and water, including woodchip harvested from the estate woodlands.
 We are committed to minimising waste and using ethical, green products throughout the site.